White Rock Spring (arrow) is close to the trailhead. |

 Overview

-This is a short 0.12-mile trail that runs down an old road to a spring with a small cement catchment basin.
+The White Rock Spring Trail is a short (0.12-mile) trail runs down an old road to a spring with a small cement catch basin.
 The spring is a good place to find birds and other wildlife, and the short walk provides grand sweeping views of the White Rock Hills and the Red Rock (Wilson) Cliffs.
-The trail is too short to call this a hike, but it is a good place to take visitors for a short walk in the desert and to watch birds.
-If you are driving the Scenic Loop, this makes a nice place to stop, stretch your legs, and spend a few minutes walking in the high desert.
-The access road is, however, a bit rough.
+The trail is too short for a destination hike, but it is a good place to take visitors for a short walk in the desert and a good place to watch birds.
+For visitors driving the Scenic Loop Road, this makes a nice place to stop, stretch your legs, and spend a few minutes walking in the high desert.
+The access road is, however, a bit rough, so plan to drive slowly.

 When quiet, this is one of my favorite places at Red Rock Canyon, and it proves that a nice hike doesn't have to be long and hard.